chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
-How might it be implemented?*
+How might it be implemented?* this proposal would mean councellors could do their jobs at home and people with relocataion issues or certain responsibilities would have less issues. it could be implemented by
+-making sure employees are trained to reduce the risks of data breaches.
+-making sure all devices councellors use have a secure encrypted vpn.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*